Skip to main content

 Physical Effects Myths

-Several misconceptions exist regarding the long-term physical effects of male chastity devices:
+Several misconceptions exist about long-term physical effects:

 Historical Misconceptions